mishasgupta/mishasgupta/README.md

 <h1 align="center">Hi!
 I'm Misha Gupta </h1>

 # 🎓 About Me:
-I'm a computer science student interested in AI, software systems/architecture, cloud computing, and databases.
+I'm a current computer science student at Columbia University!
+I'm interested in AI, software systems/architecture, cloud computing, and databases.

 ## 👨‍💻 What I'm Up To:
 Exploring full stack development with React/Next, Spring Boot, and PostgreSQL!